Baphomet

-Baphomet is a deity allegedly worshipped by the Knights Templar that subsequently became incorporated into various occult and Western esoteric traditions.
-The name Baphomet appeared in trial transcripts for the Inquisition of the Knights Templar starting in 1307.
-It first came into popular English usage in the 19th century during debate and speculation on the reasons for the suppression of the Templar order.
-Baphomet is a symbol of balance in various occult and mystical traditions, the origin of which some occultists have attempted to link with the Gnostics and Templars, although occasionally purported to be a deity or a demon.
-Since 1856 the name Baphomet has been associated with the "Sabbatic Goat" image drawn by Éliphas Lévi, composed of binary elements representing the "symbolization of the equilibrium of opposites": half-human and half-animal, male and female, good and evil, etc. Lévi's intention was to symbolize his concept of balance, with Baphomet representing the goal of perfect social order.
+Baphomet is a figure rooted in the occult and Western esoteric traditions.
+The name first emerged in the 14th century during the Trials of the Knights Templar, when the order was accused of heresy for worshipping Baphomet as a demonic idol.
+Baphomet was reimagined by 19th century occultists amidst renewed debate over the suppression of the Templars.

+The modern popular image of Baphomet was established by Éliphas Lévi in his 1856 work Dogme et Rituel de la Haute Magie.
+His Sabbatic Goat illustration depicts a winged, androgynous human-goat hybrid, a deliberate synthesis of binary opposites designed to represent the concept of perfect equilibrium.
+This Baphomet is a recurring symbol of occultism, widely adapted to represent the reconciliation of opposites, esoteric knowledge, and the summation of the universe.

 History

 The name Baphomet appeared in July 1098 in a letter about the siege of Antioch by the French Crusader Anselm of Ribemont:

 Raymond of Aguilers, a chronicler of the First Crusade, reports that the troubadours used the term Bafomet for Muhammad, and Bafumaria for a mosque.
 The name Bafometz later appeared around 1195 in the Provençal poems Senhors, per los nostres peccatz by the troubadour Gavaudan.
 Around 1250, a Provençal poem by Austorc d'Aorlhac bewailing the defeat of the Seventh Crusade again uses the name Bafomet for Muhammad.
 De Bafomet is also the title of one of four surviving chapters of an Occitan translation of Ramon Llull's earliest known work, the Libre de la doctrina pueril.

 Baphomet was allegedly worshipped as a deity by the medieval order of the Knights Templar.
-King Philip IV of France had many French Templars simultaneously arrested, and then tortured into confessions in October 1307. [source] The name Baphomet appeared in trial transcripts for the Inquisition of the Knights Templar that same year.
+King Philip IV of France had many French Templars simultaneously arrested, and then tortured into confessions in October 1307.
+The name Baphomet appeared in trial transcripts for the Inquisition of the Knights Templar that same year.
 Over 100 different charges had been leveled against the Templars, including heresy, homosexual relations, spitting and urinating on the cross, and sodomy.
 Most of them were dubious, as they were the same charges that were leveled against the Cathars and many of King Philip's enemies; he had earlier kidnapped Pope Boniface VIII and charged him with nearly identical offenses.
 Yet Malcolm Barber observes that historians "find it difficult to accept that an affair of such enormity rests upon total fabrication".
 The "Chinon Parchment suggests that the Templars did indeed spit on the cross", says Sean Martin, and that these acts were intended to simulate the kind of humiliation and torture that a Crusader might be subjected to if captured by the Saracens, where they were taught how to commit apostasy "with the mind only and not with the heart".
-Similarly, Michael Haag suggests that the simulated worship of Baphomet did indeed form part of a Templar initiation rite.
+Similarly, Michael Haag suggests that the simulated worship of Baphomet did indeed form part of a Templar initiation rite: